svikashk/agile/agile/scrum-sprint-retrospective-meeting.md

 When inspecting on areas to improve, it can be easy to start pointing fingers by focusing on the negatives and why they shouldn’t have come up in the first place.

+[Studies](https://www.inc.com/jessica-stillman/stanford-research-attitude-matters-as-much-as-iq-in-kids-success.html) show positivity directly relates to better performance.
 By focusing on the positive aspects of what went well in the previous sprint and stating that it could be improved, you help set a positive tone for the entire meeting and avoid a possibly productive meeting turn into a rant session.

 ### 3. Acknowledge and encourage each member's contribution
 {: .fs-7 .no_toc }